laplante-sean/kvm-introvirt/README.md

 ## Supporting a new version (if the branch did not exist)

 The kernel module is built based on the branch name.
 To support a new version, reset the environment and create a new branch.
-Make sure to branch off of the most recent supported kernel as this makes applying the patch more straightforward.

 ```bash
 # Cleans up the kernel folder